 Our facility offers multiple levels of care that Residents may require.
-This continuum of care, ranging from assisted living care to nursing care, provides a seamless transition giving our Residents the sense of peace and security they need.
+This continuum of care, ranging from assisted living care to nursing care, which provide a seamless transition giving our Residents the sense of peace and security they need.

-Financial assistance from the residents is minimal.
+Financial assistance from the residents are minimal.
 Trained volunteer workers from the surrounding civic community, to assist our staff, would be a huge blessing in disguise.

 Nazareth House Elsies River is a haven for the most impoverished and neglected old people.